 If you have an oversized inverter (for example a four kilowatt inverter with 1.5 kilowatts of solar panels) you will still forfeit your access to the premium rate if you upgrade your existing generation capacity after scheme closure.
 The existing generating capacity is based on the total nameplate capacity of the panels as measured under standard conditions by the manufacturer.

-If you would like to install additional panels or another form of renewable energy system and forfeit your premium rate you may instead be eligible to apply for the current feed-in tariff.
+If you would like to install additional panels or another form of renewable energy system and forfeit your premium rate you may instead be eligible to apply for the minimum feed-in tariff.

 Replacing damaged panels